The ‘eyes’ have it.

 When I ask my patients how much they think their eyes affect healthy balance, they sometimes look perplexed.

-You see, our doctors of audiology observe patient eye movements during ocomotor testing.
+You see, our Doctors of Audiology observe patient eye movements during ocomotor testing.
 So beyond the ears, the eyes are integral.
 Each patient’s eye movement is carefully evaluated.
-The eyes reveal great learnings that contribute to my patient’s ‘balance story’.
+The eyes reveal great insight that contributes to my patient’s ‘balance story’.

 Now, let’s try a little exercise.

 Stand up, close your eyes…and stand as steady as possible.